dabasiya/Game-Engine/README.md

+#Build

+for build you have to install cmake

+#windows:

+cmake ./

 Ctrl + E to Open and Close Editor mode of Engine

 in Editor Mode Ctrl + C for open console